In this blog post, we will discuss how to drill into particle board without damaging it too much using these 6 different methods.

 6 Steps On How To Drill Into Particle Board

-First Step: Find a pilot hole.
+Step 1: Find a pilot hole

 Particleboard is made of pieces and particles that will break apart if you try to put screws in it without first drilling holes for the screws to go into.